 Andy Messersmith, California Angels pitcher (1968 to 1972), Los Angeles Dodgers pitcher (1973 to 1975, and 1979):

-Messersmith won 59 games for the Angels during a career when he was a 1971 All Star and 20-game winner.
-He was dealt to the Dodgers with third baseman Ken McMullen in exchange for DH Frank Robinson, Bobby Valentine, Bill Singer, Bill Grabarkewitz and Mike Strahler.
-Messersmith won 55 games for L.A. — that included his final two after he circled back in 1979, closing out a period when he went just 16-15 in three seasons for the Braves and Yankees.
+Messersmith won 59 games for the Angels at the start of his career and was a 1971 All Star.
+He was dealt to the Dodgers with third baseman Ken McMullen in exchange for DH Frank Robinson, Bobby Valentine, Bill Singer, Bill Grabarkewitz and Mike Strahler in one of the biggest trades between the two Southern California clubs.
+Messersmith won 55 games for L.A. — that included his final two after he circled back in 1979.
+That closed out a run when he was just 16-15 in three seasons for the Braves and Yankees.
 Was he worth that big a big deal?

 Ryan Nece, UCLA football linebacker (1999 to 2001): The son of former USC All-American and Pro Football Hall of Famer Ronnie Lott purposely took the surname of his mother so that it might take some of the pressure off him in his football pursuits as he started at Pacific High in San Bernardino.
 He began as a his safety but converted to linebacker as a four-year starter and was an All-Pac-10 honorable mention.